-AP Score Release Date for 2017
+AP Score Release Dates for 2018

-AP Scores are released each year in early July.
-You’ll get all of your scores at once, but scores are rolled out over a few days.
+AP scores are released each year in early July.
+While you’ll get all of your scores at once, note that scores are rolled out over a few days.

-|Friday, July 7|| Alabama, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee
+|Saturday, July 7*|| Alabama, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee

-All release times unless otherwise noted are 8AM Eastern Daylight Time.
+*All release times, unless otherwise noted, are 8 am Eastern Time (ET).

-How Will I Get My Scores?
+How Do I Get My AP Scores?